Keyboard shortcuts

 Effects

-Functions that perform side effects declare them with !(...) after the return type:
+Functions that perform side effects declare them via effect rows in the return type:

 // ...